-By September 1918 German generals were resigned to the fact they could not win the war.
-In October 1918, Kaiser Wilhelm II named Prince Max von Baden, a minor royal of liberal political views, as chancellor.
-This appointment, it was hoped, would facilitate armistice negotiations with the Allies – preferably with the Americans, who were viewed as being more amenable to a peace deal.
+By September 1918, German generals were resigned to the fact they could not win the war.
+In October, Wilhelm II named Prince Max von Baden, a minor royal of liberal political views, as his chancellor.
+This appointment, it was hoped, would facilitate armistice negotiations with the Allies – particularly the Americans, who were seen as being more amenable to a peace deal.

-On November 3rd the sailors at Kiel, joined by workers from the nearby city, detained their officers and took control of their ships.
+On November 3rd, the sailors at Kiel, joined by workers from the nearby city, detained their officers and took control of their ships.
 They also formed elected councils, not dissimilar to the ‘workers’ soviets’ that had precipitated the Russian Revolution the previous year.

-1. The release of all inmates and political prisoners.
+“1.
+The release of all inmates and political prisoners.